momentoscope/hextof-processor/README.md

 # HextofOfflineAnalyzer
 This code is used to analyze data measured at FLASH using the HEXTOF instrument.
-The HEXTOF uses a delayline detector to detect single electrons in position and arrival time.
+The HEXTOF uses a delay line detector (DLD) to measure the position and arrival time of single electron events.

 The analysis of the data is based on clean tables as dask dataframes.
 The main table contains all detected electrons and can be binned according to the needs of the experiment.
 The second dataframe contains the FEL pulses needed for normalization.